 Affordable healthcare coverage for persons not working, laid off, or unemployed, is available with rates much cheaper than you may realize.
 Although COBRA may be available, often it's quite expensive, especially if you are including a spouse and/or dependents.
 Whether you lost your job voluntarily or involuntarily, we review the best low-cost plans that provide the medical benefits you need, and help you quickly and easily enroll.
 If you have chronic medical conditions, or rarely visit a physician, many inexpensive options are offered.

 The Affordable Care Act (Obamacare) provides guaranteed access to quality medical plans in your area.
 Federal subsidies can substantially lower your premium, since your projected annual income may be lower than in previous years.
 Several other options are also available that may be more suitable to your existing condition and budget needs.
 We carefully research all of your choices so you can make an informed decision.
-New opportunities created by the Trump administration may add several cost-effective options in 2019 or 2020.
+New opportunities created by the current administration have added several cost-effective options for 2019 and 2020.
 Community health centers may also be available.

 If you are laid off from an employer with at least 20 employees, there's a good chance you will be eligible for COBRA benefits.
 The Consolidated Omnibus Budget Reconciliation Act allows you to continue group benefits for yourself and other qualified family members (including spouses, ex-spouses and dependent children).
 Typically, 18 months of guaranteed continuation coverage is provided.
 You may also be eligible if the number of hours you usually work were reduced, you get divorced, a spouse dies, involuntary or voluntary loss of job, or several other situations.
 You can also change to another plan at any time, although you may forfeit your right to reinstate the previous policy.
 Once you become eligible (and accept) new coverage (including Marketplace, short-term, or Group), generally, you can not reinstate previous COBRA benefits.